 Caveat: This cooking technology comes with a steep price tag, ranging from $1,500 to $3,500 (they’re similar in cost to medium- and high-end wall ovens).

-Above: Most speed ovens are configured as built-in wall ovens.
+Most speed ovens are configured as built-in wall ovens.
 The Miele H 6800 BM Speed Oven is at the top of the line in terms of features and technology—and price.
-Kitted out with a 1,000-watt microwave, 19 operating modes, and over 100 automatic cooking programs; $3,299 at US Appliance.
+Kitted out with a 1,000-watt microwave, 19 operating modes, and over 100 automatic cooking programs; $3,399 at US Appliance.

-Above: The Jenn-Air 30-Inch Built-In Microwave Oven with Speed-Cook System combines microwave cooking with convection cooking and broiling for results that are up to three times faster than conventional ovens.
-It has a clean front with a curved handle, and comes with several auto sensor cooking modes; $2,099 at Plessers.
+The Jenn-Air 30-Inch Built-In Microwave Oven with Speed-Cook System combines microwave cooking with convection cooking and broiling for results that are up to three times faster than conventional ovens.
+It has a clean front with a curved handle, and comes with several auto sensor cooking modes; $2,299 at Plessers.
+(A slightly earlier model may also be available from some retailers.)

-Above: In addition to European convection, the Bertazzoni 24-Inch Speed Oven offers conventional electric-oven cooking modes and an electric grill.
+In addition to European convection, the Bertazzoni 24-Inch Combination Microwave Oven offers conventional electric-oven cooking modes and an electric grill.
 These can be combined with the microwave functions to cut cooking time by more than 50 percent; $1,699 at AJ Madison.

 Want to stick with a microwave?
-Consider a Built-In Microwave to free-up counter space and get an integrated look.
+Consider a built-in microwave to free up counter space and get an integrated look; see 10 Easy Pieces: Built-In Microwaves.
 Not ready to commit to a built-in, but enticed by the notion of an out-of-sight microwave?
-See Julie’s 10 Strategies for Hiding the Microwave.
-Also have a look at more of our featured Ovens and Ranges.
-And over on Gardenista, you can learn about Oven Canning.
+See Julie’s 14 Strategies for Hiding the Microwave.